strike fear into the hearts of many small businesses. Where do they start? What do they say in all their emails? email marketing

 What makes a good email campaign?

-According to Smart Insights, the average open rate for email campaigns is almost 17%, with an average clickthrough rate of about 10%.
+Smart Insights, the average open rate for email campaigns is almost 17%, with an average clickthrough rate of about 10%.

 No matter where you’re starting from — whether you’re above or below these averages — your goal should be to continually improve your open rate and clickthrough rate.
 To do that, you need to be able to send the right message at the right time.
 And you need to create clickable subject lines, engaging email copy, and strong calls to action.